 Beginning in the fall of 2014, St. John's students are able to work at UN agencies and international tribunals in Vienna, Geneva, and The Hague as part of the International Law Practicum.
 This semester length, full time, in-residence practicum exposes students to the daily practice of public international law, including international agreements; international, regional, and national law; the function of international organization staff legal counsel; legal support to UN member governments and other UN agencies; comparative law challenges; legal education programs; international administrative and criminal tribunals; and organizational policies, standards, and procedures.

-For more information on the NATO Practicum and the International Law Practicum available at St. John's School of Law, please contact Jeffrey Walker, Assistant Dean for Transnational Programs, or Joshua Alter, Program Director, Transnational Programs.
+For more information on the NATO Practicum and the International Law Practicum available at St. John's School of Law, please contact Jeanne Ardan, Associate Dean for Career Development and Externships.

 Students interested in a semester length study abroad program are encouraged to participate in the Glasgow Academic Exchange.

 St. John's School of Law offers International Practica anchored by an engaging curriculum.

 International Law Practicum (7 credits)

 This course represents the core of the International Practicum curriculum, giving students the unique opportunity to spend a substantial period of time studying and working within an international organization, foreign office of a law firm, non-governmental organization or other organization, allowing engagement in the day-to-day practice of international law at a high level of responsibility.
 Students will have the opportunity to work closely with experienced international and transnational law practitioners through day-to-day contact, informal mentoring and regular tutorial sessions allowing students an opportunity to reflect on their work and research with mentors.